MeGrimlock/nigmaJS/README.md

 - **AMSCO**: encoding / decoding is ready
 - **ENIGMA**: encoding / decoding is ready

+# Contributing

+If you want to contribute to this project and make it better, your help is welcome.
+Contributing is also a great way to learn more about social coding, new technologies and and their ecosystems.

+Always write your commit messages in the present tense.
+Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

 # Disclaimer

 Feel free to use but know that they are currently being tested/developed for fun purposes only.